• Home

 PVC Strips

 Another alternative is using pvc strips and cross pieces for more of a realistic look.
 I found these from New Panes where you can order in the quantity that you need.
-It was important for me to find a product like this so that the exterior side of our windows have realistic panes that can also hold up with the various weather elements and the Florida sun.
 These pvc strips from New Panes can be painted so I used the Pro-Industrial paint to match the window frame color.
 These are measured, cut, and applied to the windows with either double sided tape or with blade clips.

 The magical thing about these pvc strips is that they can hide the white panes and they can also create panes for people who didn’t have them at all.
 I’m actually seeing a lot of this!
 Your basic looking window and then adding window panes to step it up a notch visually.
 You can watch the video below to see my installation process with these pvc strips.
 Watch the video below to see what you need for this method and how they work.